What is Front Running?

-It is usually committed by brokers or brokerage firms and is considered the most common kind of front running.
-A broker receives an order from a client to purchase 100,000 shares in Company A. The broker knows that the large transaction will increase the prices of the company’s stock.
-Thus, he decides to purchase for himself 2,000 shares in the Company A before executing the client’s order.
+Front running is usually committed by brokers or brokerage firms and is considered the most common kind of front running.
+A broker receives an order from a client to purchase 100,000 shares in Company A. The broker knows that the large buy transaction is likely to drive up the price of the company’s stock.
+Thus, he decides to purchase for himself 2,000 shares in Company A before executing the client’s order.

 #2 Anticipating news affecting the price of a security

-Anticipating that after the publication of the report, many investors will buy Tesla’s stocks and the stock’s price will increase, an analyst also decides to buy the company’s stocks before the report becomes available to the public.
+Anticipating that after the publication of the report, many investors will buy Tesla’s stock and the stock’s price will increase, the analyst decides to buy the company’s stock before the report becomes available to the public.
 Thus, the analyst will make a profit after the stock price increases.

 #3 Index front running